LowTechCoder/fp-pc-console-backups/README.md

 Get the system working exactly how you like it

 Backup the contents of the home directory.
+You can use the Debian 12 Live CD/DVD to do this, or if your system boots up fine just run it to do this step.
 You may want to compress them, but I haven't done that yet.

-Shrink the /root partition with gparted.
+Shrink the /root partition with gparted on the Debian 12 Live CD/DVD.

-Backup the /root partition with dd.
+Backup the /root partition with dd, to a giant spinning hard drive.

-Name that dd /root backup something like retro_pc_system_2024.iso
+Name that dd /root backup something like retro_pc_system_root_2024.iso

 example dd command for that.
 ~~~
 sudo dd status=progress bs=64k if=/dev/sdSRC of=/wherever/iso.iso
 ~~~

-Backup your efi partition, even though this may not be nessisary.
+Backup your efi partition the same way as you just did the /root, even though this may not be nessisary.
 I suppose this could restore the systems specific grub boot, but I'm not sure yet.
 If this doesn't work out, it's not a huge deal.
 The recover steps below will show how to do this with a proper efi partition backup or without.

+Both of these /root and efi paritions should fit on a 25gb blu-ray.
+Also put it on a giant spinning disk backup drive.
+You can optionaly make another blu-ray backup and send it to someone elses house for storage.

+Be sure to also include any helpful documents on the blu-ray backup, like this document.

+## Restore Steps

 ~~~
 System Rescue CD